khaors/geocompr/main.md

 ## Introduction

 Attribute data is non-spatial information associated with geographic (geometry) data.
-A bus stop provides a simple example.
-In a spatial vector object its position would typically be represented by latitude and longitude coordinates (geometry data), in addition to its name.
+A bus stop provides a simple example: its position would typically be represented by latitude and longitude coordinates (geometry data), in addition to its name.
 The name is an *attribute* of the feature (to use Simple Features terminology) that bears no relation to its geometry.
 <!-- idea: add an example of a bus stop (or modify a previous example so it represents a bus stop) in the previous chapter  -->